 We remained close friends throughout elementary school.
 We spent one year in the same junior high, and then my family moved across town.
 Kevin and I saw each other as frequently as we could; many times, he would stay the night, which gave us more time to catch up.
 Our parents became friends, too, getting together on occasion.

 Over the years, we’ve managed to stay in touch, as we were able.
-When I got married in the 1984, Kevin was at my wedding.
+When I first got married in 1984, Kevin was at my wedding.
 In the spring of 1988, Kevin called me to tell me he was getting married and asked me to photograph his wedding.
-We lost touch again for a number of years, but the Facebook explosion brought us back together.
+We lost touch again for some years, but the Facebook explosion brought us back together.
 Even though I haven’t seen him in person for more than 20 years, I consider Kevin a brother and would do anything for him.

-At almost forty-three years, this friendship with Kevin is my longest continual friendship.
-In 1969, it was an unlikely friendship in our hometown because Kevin is African American and parts of West Virginia were still in the heat of the civil rights movement at that time.
+At almost forty-three years, this friendship with Kevin is my longest continuing friendship.
+In 1969, it was an unlikely friendship in our hometown because Kevin is African American, and parts of West Virginia were still in the heat of the civil rights movement at that time.

-Many years later, my mom and I were talking about my friendship with Kevin and she told me about her phone call with Kevin’s mom the night of his first dinner invitation.
-My mom recalled that Kevin’s mom was concerned about him staying because “many white people don’t want colored people in their homes.”
+Many years later, my mom and I were talking about my friendship with Kevin, and she told me about her phone call with Kevin’s mom the night of his first dinner invitation.
+My mom said Kevin’s mom was concerned about him staying.
+She recalled her saying, “…many white people don’t want colored people in their homes.”

 I’m thankful my parents were never “those kind” of white people.

 Photo Credit: Tiskelwah Elementary School.
 Kanawha County Library Archives.